Spontaneous stochasticity in the presence of intermittency

 Here, the originality of the field \eqref{eq:MarkovGMC} comes from its temporal dependence.
 The Gaussian component is Markovian, and the random environment \eqref{eq:MarkovGMC} is analogous to a Kraichnan flow when we set the intermittency parameter $\gamma=0$.
 The GMC component is random but frozen-in-time: This feature will allow the spatial intermittency to play out in \eqref{eq:dynamics} even at the level of two-particle dynamics.\\

-\paragraph{Two wrong intuitions on multi-scaling \& spontaneous stochasticity.} Eq.~\eqref{eq:expo} prescribes $\zeta(2)=\xi$, meaning that for the multifractal fields \eqref{eq:MarkovGMC}, the two-point correlation \eqref{eq:correlation} is prescribed by the Hurst exponent, independently from the intermittency parameter $\gamma$.
+\paragraph{Two wrong \corr intuitive assumptions \rroc on multi-scaling \& spontaneous stochasticity.} Eq.~\eqref{eq:expo} prescribes $\zeta(2)=\xi$, meaning that for the multifractal fields \eqref{eq:MarkovGMC}, the two-point correlation \eqref{eq:correlation} is prescribed by the Hurst exponent, independently from the intermittency parameter $\gamma$.
 Still, our multifractal fields are rougher than their mono-fractal counterpart.
 This is seen qualitatively from the numerical realizations of Fig.~\ref{fig:1} (c): Increasing $\gamma$ also increases the spikiness of the signal.
-More quantitatively, the spatial roughness $\xi_K$ of a single realization of the random field $u^{\xi,\gamma}$ ties to its scaling exponents $\zeta(p)$ through the classical Kolmogorov continuity theorem \cite{le2016brownian,evans2012introduction} as \be \xi_K =2 \sup_p \dfrac{\zeta(p)-1}{p} \le \xi \ee For $\gamma=0$, the mono-fractal behavior $\zeta(p) = \ p\xi/2$ holds for arbitrarily large $p$'s, and as such the roughness $\xi_K$ identifies to the Hurst exponent $\xi$.
+More quantitatively, the spatial roughness $\xi_K$ of a single realization of the random field $u^{\xi,\gamma}$ \corr is tied \rroc to its scaling exponents $\zeta(p)$ through the classical Kolmogorov continuity theorem \cite{le2016brownian,evans2012introduction} as \be \xi_K =2 \sup_p \dfrac{\zeta(p)-1}{p} \le \xi \ee For $\gamma=0$, the mono-fractal behavior $\zeta(p) = \ p\xi/2$ holds for arbitrarily large $p$'s, and as such the \corr exponent \rroc $\xi_K$ identifies to the Hurst exponent $\xi$.
 For $\gamma \neq 0$, though, this value is reached at $p_K = \sqrt 2/\gamma$, which prescribes $\xi_K<\xi$ -- see Fig \ref{fig:1} (d).
-On the one hand, because of this enhanced roughness, one could in principle expect that tracers advected in the intermittent fields \eqref{eq:dynamics} be more likely to exhibit non-deterministic behavior than in Kraichnan flows, following the mantra ``The rougher, the more spontaneous stochastic''.
+On the one hand, because of this enhanced roughness, one could in principle expect that tracers advected in the intermittent fields \eqref{eq:dynamics} \corr are \rroc more likely to exhibit non-deterministic behavior than in Kraichnan flows, following the mantra ``The rougher, the more spontaneous stochastic''.
 On the other hand, two-particle separations in the monofractal Kraichnan flows depend only on $\zeta(2) =\xi$ \cite{supplemental}: One may as well expect that at least at the level of two-particle separation, one should see no effect of intermittency.
-We now present some formal and numerical results, to argue that none of the intuitions above are in fact correct.\\
+We now present some formal and numerical results, to argue that none of the \corr intuitive assumptions formulated above \rroc are in fact correct.\\

 \paragraph{From random fields to random potentials.} We focus on the dynamics of pair separations, obtained by considering $N=2$ in Eq.~\eqref{eq:dynamics}.
 Similar to the Gaussian case \cite{frisch1998intermittency,gat1998anomalous}, tracers advected by Eq.~\eqref{eq:dynamics} can be interpreted in terms of particles interacting through a random pairwise potential, and whose dynamics are prescribed through the stochastic differential equation (SDE) \be \ee